namank6299/Pizza_sales_insights/README.md

 For a detailed view of the schema, including the columns in each table, please refer to the image below:
 [Dataset Tables Schema](visuals/Pizza_sales_project_scheme.png)

+## Process
+The question addressed under this project has been classified under three category, as i have prepared the visual chart while leveraging the benefit of MS Excel.
+I include the insights along with the analysis data:

+*Basic*:
+*Intermediate*
+*Advance*